Edward H. Moore: Political activity

 Originally, Moore's political views aligned with the Democratic party, but he became disillusioned with Roosevelt's New Deal during the 1930s.
 When Roosevelt announced that he would run for a third-term, Moore campaigned vigorously for the Republican candidate, Wendell Willkie.
 Despite Willkie's loss of the 1940 election, Moore joined the Republican party.
 W. B. Pine, the Republican nominee for Senate, had just died, and Josh Lee, the Democratic incumbent was popular.
 Someone proposed Moore as the replacement, to the delight of Republican higher-ups.
 Not only did Moore hate the New Deal, but he was wealthy enough to finance his own campaign.
 It worked.

 Moore was elected as a Republican to the U.S. Senate in 1942 and served from January 3, 1943, to January 3, 1949; he was not a candidate for renomination in 1948, and retired from public life and political activities.
 While in the Senate, he was a reliable anti-New Deal vote, but he was more in favor of international involvement than most Republicans.
 Nonetheless, in 1945, Moore was among the seven senators who opposed full United States entry into the United Nations.

 He voted in favor of almost all military spending and against all spending for public improvements, including projects slated for Oklahoma.
 Unsurprisingly he supported programs that would benefit the oil industry.
+He unsuccessfully tried to stop Leland Olds getting a second term as Chairman of the Federal Power Commission due to being "opposed fundamentally to private enterprise" and "Communistic".

 In 1948, he was voted into the Oklahoma Hall of Fame, when he was lauded as a "...statesman and philanthropist."